ibexa/documentation-developer/docs/cookbook/creating_landing_page_blocks_(enterprise).md

     third_field: integer
 ```

-Keep in mind that other types such as `multiple`, `select`, `radio` have to utilize the `options` key.
+Keep in mind that other types such as `multiple`, `select`, `radio` have to use the `options` key.

 #### Block type class and service

-If parameter `intialize `is set to` true`, you no longer have to register a service associated with the new block.
+If `intialize` is set to` true`, you no longer have to register a service associated with the new block.
 It will use a generic service which exposes all attribute values to the views.

-You are allowed to overwrite the `ez_systems.landing_page.block.{NEW_BLOCK_IDENTIFIER}` service with your own implementation.
-Just make sure your class is extending the `ConfigurableBlockType` class.
+You can overwrite the `ez_systems.landing_page.block.{NEW_BLOCK_IDENTIFIER}` service with your own implementation.
+Just make sure your class extends the `ConfigurableBlockType` class.

 Some hints regarding custom service implementation:

 - do not override the `createBlockDefinition()` method unless you want to make further modifications to the `\EzSystems\LandingPageFieldTypeBundle\FieldType\LandingPage\Definition\BlockDefinition` object created from your YAML config.
 Do not forget to run `parent::createBlockDefinition()` to retrieve the original object.
-- implement other methods such as `checkAttributesStructure()` and `getTemplateParameters()`to provide more complex validation and implement the block functionality.
+- implement other methods such as `checkAttributesStructure()` and `getTemplateParameters()` to provide more complex validation and implement the block functionality.

 #### Overwriting existing blocks

-This is the way to overwrite following properties in the existing blocks:
+You can overwrite following properties in the existing blocks:

 - `thumbnail`
 - `name`